kaga/kaga.github.io/version-control/_posts/2021-03-10-Git-Part-5-Github-Action.markdown

 ![Github Release](/assets/git/github-release-3.png)

-The idea was automating a manually process, without changing to the release process significantly.
+The idea was automating a manually process, without changing the release process significantly.

 For example, rather than tagging it at Github and produce the artifact on local dev machine.
 A workflow will be triggered instead, building and [uploading the artifact to the release page](https://github.com/actions/upload-release-asset).